Contact Us Careers GoAML

 Latest Updates

-The Financial Intelligence Unit, Mauritius (the ‘’FIU’’) wishes to inform the public that pursuant to section 14C of FIAMLA 2002, the Enforcement Cluster of the Compliance Division of the FIU has on, 12th May 2026, hereby issues a Public Censure against Me.
+The Financial Intelligence Unit, Mauritius (the ‘’FIU’’) wishes to inform the public that, pursuant to section 14C of FIAMLA 2002, the Compliance Division of the FIU has, on 12th May 2026, issued a Public Censure against Me.
 Roger Clency Dhoorah.
-Despite the public notice issued on October 16, 2020, requiring all legal professionals – including Barristers, Attorneys and Notaries to register with the FIU, Me.
-Roger Clency Dhoorah has continued to conduct prescribed activities without the mandatory registration.
+Despite a public notice issued on October 16, 2020, requiring all legal professionals – including Barristers, Attorneys and Notaries to register with the FIU, Me.
+Roger Clency Dhoorah has continued to conduct prescribed activities without mandatory registration.
 This enforcement action follows a period of persistent non-compliance with statutory requirements.

 Read More »